Skip to content

 Single org because the unified client view is the core business requirement and 8,000 overlapping clients make data co-location essential.

-Single org advantages: one Account/Contact per client with both wealth and banking financial accounts visible; household rollups operate on native data; sharing model enforces Chinese wall within one org using Restriction Rules; single compliance query surface; one license pool and deployment pipeline.
+Single org advantages: one Account/Contact per client with both wealth and banking financial accounts visible, household rollups operate on native data, the sharing model isolates MNPI data at the child-record level within one org, compliance gets a single query surface, and there is one license pool and deployment pipeline.

-Multi-org rejected because: (a) 8,000 overlapping clients would need bidirectional sync or external objects, introducing latency and breaking real-time aggregation; (b) compliance needs a single query surface spanning both divisions; (c) the 10-person CoE cannot sustain two orgs operationally.
+Multi-org rejected because: (a) 8,000 overlapping clients would need bidirectional sync or external objects, introducing latency and breaking real-time aggregation, (b) compliance needs a single query surface spanning both divisions, and (c) the 10-person CoE cannot sustain two orgs operationally.

 Judge Signal

-Lead with the business requirement (unified view + 8,000 overlapping clients) then explain how the Chinese wall is enforced within a single org.
+Lead with the business requirement (unified view + 8,000 overlapping clients) then explain how the Chinese wall is enforced by isolating MNPI data on child records with their own Private OWD.
 Judges want to see that you considered multi-org seriously and rejected it with specific reasoning.

 Decision 2: Information Barrier / Chinese Wall (HEAVY - D2)